darrenburns/posting/docs/roadmap.md

 ## The Roadmap

+- Pre-request and post-response scripts and assertions.
+These can be embedded in the YAML or relative paths to files shared alongside the collection (relative to the collection root).
+- Parse cURL commands.
-- Watching environment files for changes & updating the UI.
+- Watching environment files for changes & updating the UI. ✅
 - Editing key/value editor rows without having to delete/re-add them.
 - Saving recently used environments to a file.
 - Saving recently used collections to a file.